primeqa/primeqa/primeqa/mrc/README.md

 ### Training with Multiple Datasets

 PrimeQA supports the training of MRC model with combination of multiple datasets, which are specified in "--train_fof" argument.
-Three formats, csv, jsonl and json, can be used to define "--train_file".
+This argument points to a file of training files (fof).
+This fof can be in any of three supported formats: csv, jsonl, and json.

 In csv format, the columns of each line, separated by space, are for:
  - HuggingFace dataset name, or path of local data file, or path of dataset processing script (in python);